 The header content, Weather in C and Weather in F both span two lines each whereas the data below does not really need that much space.
 So merging these two header cells and then modifying the text within the merged cell makes this table use space much more efficiently, as shown within the table that's placed at the bottom of Figure 1, above.

-This can be achieved using PowerPoint's Merge Cells and Split Cells buttons (highlighted in blue within Figure 2) that you can find within Table Tools Layout contextual tab of the Ribbon as shown highlighted in red, within Figure 2, below.
+This task can be achieved using PowerPoint's Merge Cells and Split Cells buttons (highlighted in blue within Figure 2) that you can find within Table Tools Layout contextual tab of the Ribbon as shown highlighted in red within Figure 2, below.

 Figure 2: Merge Cells and Split Cells buttons for the table

 Use these two buttons to merge and split table cells as required.
-Note that you may find the Merge button greyed out if you have selected a single cell within the table.
-To explore more about Merge Cells and Split Cells buttons, explore the sections below:
+Note that you may find the Merge Cells button greyed out if you have selected a single cell within the table.
+To learn more about Merge Cells and Split Cells buttons in PowerPoint 2013 for Windows, explore the sections below:

 Merge Table Cells